 How do you dance like a house?
 Dancing House gives you a perfect example of it.
 This modern architecture has a unique design and is shaped like a lady with arms and legs.
 So from now on, you could try to use this phrase to describe someone, or even yourself whoever danced like the Dancing House in Prague.

-Enjoying Afternoon Tea like I was in Paris
+Enjoying Afternoon Tea like You were in Paris

 Walking into a Fairytale for an Incredible View of Prague

-I love exploring the area of the Prague Castle, where you can find everything from palace and churches, to park and markets.
-My favourite is definitely St. Vitus Cathedral.
+We simply love exploring the area of the Prague Castle, where you can find everything from a palace and churches to a park and markets.
+Our favourite is definitely St. Vitus Cathedral.
 It does not only offer the beautiful architecture, but also a panoramic view of Prague.
 The interior of the cathedral with all those colourful stained glass windows is just magnificent.
 So is the view!
-This is what I call a fairytale.
+This is what we call a fairytale.

 Looking for Treasures in No.22 Golden Lane

-I think I almost spent three hours exploring the area of Prague Castle as there were so much to see.
-Golden Lane is one of the attractions within this area that you shouldn't miss, with lots of shops and art markets (formerly someone's houses) where you could possibly find the best and delicate souvenirs in here.
+We almost spent three hours exploring the area of Prague Castle as there were so much to see.
+Golden Lane is one of the attractions within the area that you shouldn't miss, with lots of shops and art markets (formerly someone's houses) where you could possibly find the best and delicate souvenirs in here.
 These little cute houses painted in bright colours are definitely worth a visit.
 It's the best spot for shopping and photos!

 Eating Dinner in a Czechia Pub

-I thought I wouldn't be able to find some nice food in Prague... until I found this one.
-This pub was so busy and it was very difficult to find myself a seat.
-It was quite dark in there, but I loved the atmosphere very much.
-I ordered a roasted chicken and it was amazing.
+Before we found this pub, we thought we would never be able to find some decent food in Prague.
+This pub was so busy and it was very difficult to find ourselves a seat.
+It was quite dark in there, but we loved the atmosphere very much.
+We ordered a roasted chicken and it was amazing.
 The skin was so crispy and the meat was so tender.
-I love the gravy so much and I used it as the dipping for the fries.
-I never thought of making lemon sorbet in a real lemon.
-It was a pleasure night there.
+We also love the gravy so much and we used it as the dipping for the fries.
+We never thought of making lemon sorbet in a real lemon.
+It was a pleasure night there after all.

 This Lennon Wall is the symbol of peace and freedom.
 It’s definitely the most vibrant and colourful place in Prague, located very close to the famous Charles Bridge with historical statues, and pop-up markets alongside the bridge every weekend if you like handcrafted art and other accessories.
-Oh!
-I should restate what I’ve said above.
-Freedoms has never been free.
-We all pay our price for that; it could just be a bucket of paint that you bought from a grocery shop, or a body covered with bruises and wounds... that’s not what we wanted to see, but we all fight for the freedom we deserve in our own way.
+Let us restate the title: Freedom Has Never Been Free.
+We all pay our price for that; it could just be a bucket of paint that you bought from a grocery shop, or a body covered with bruises and wounds.
+That’s not what we wanted to see, but we all fight for the freedom we deserve in our own way.
 Hurrah to those who are dare to say, to fight and to strive for our better future.

 Let‘s spread these colours to everywhere and make every day a colourful day!